CypherCove/IconDivvy/README.md

 }
 ```

+Then run the Gradle task `divvyIcons` (located in the `build` group).
+There is also `divvyIconsLogOnly` task that can be
+run to preview which files will be written without actually writing them.

 Source high resolution images should be placed in a staging directory in the project.
 Each staging directory corresponds
 with one job.
 Each job finds all the image files in the source staging directory, resizes it for all the different drawable
 densities, and places them in their appropriate places in the app resources.